ninemoreminutes/django-crum/docs/index.rst

 action on behalf of a user or disable the default behavior of ``get_current_user``.

-For example, a background task may need to create or update ``Things`` objects when there is no active request or user (such as from a management command)::
+For example, a background task may need to create or update ``Thing`` objects when there is no active request or user (such as from a management command)::

     from crum import impersonate